LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-hardest-punch-in-the-face.md

 but there are wrongs that look right;

-faith shows certainty in one’s acts.
+faith shows certainty in one's acts.

 &nbsp;

 They will laugh, talk and then forget,

-so don’t look for their acceptance,
+so don't look for their acceptance,

 because their focus never lasts,

 so please, I beg to myself,

-don’t look for their acceptance,
+don't look for their acceptance,

 but your own; learn to be alone;